aishafb60/holbertonschool-shell/basics/README.md

-# 9-firstdirdeletion Script
+# 10-back Script
-This script deletes the directory my_first_directory from /tmp.
+This script changes the working directory to the previous one.